//ABOUT /v1.0_FIRST_SIGNAL /WHY_THIS_EXISTS

 First Signal status is permanent

-First Signal is a Year-1-only window.
+First Signal is a Year 1-only window.
 Once it closes, it never reopens.
 But the recognition itself is permanent; First Signal Attendees and Exhibitors are always part of NAESE's origin story, in our records and in our program.
-Year-1-only swag, pricing advantages, and early-access opportunities don't repeat in future years.
-The lineage does.
+Year 1-only swag, pricing advantages, and early-access opportunities don't repeat in future years.
+But, our thanks for your trust does.

 Community Standards